polkadot-js/docs/docs/substrate/extrinsics.md

   - `owner`: The owner of this class of assets.
 The owner has full superuser permissionsover this asset, but may later change and configure the permissions using `transfer_ownership` and `set_team`.

-  - `max_zombies`: The total number of accounts which may hold assets in this class yethave no existential deposit.

   - `min_balance`: The minimum balance of this new asset that any single account musthave.
 If an account's balance is reduced below this, then it collapses to zero.

   Emits `ForceCreated` event when successful.